andreiltd/wasmono/README.md

 # Wasmono

-Buck2 toolchains for building WebAssembly components.
+Buck2 rules for building WebAssembly components.

 > ⚠️ **Experimental**: The structure and APIs are going to change to better support usage as a Buck2 [external cell](https://buck2.build/docs/users/advanced/external_cells/).
 Currently, this is a collection